SRHgroup/design_TCR_HDRTs/README.md

 ### Install Anaconda:

-If you do not have Anaconda installed, then install it using the link below.
+If Anaconda is not installed on your system, then install it using the link below.

 https://repo.anaconda.com/archive/